futuregrid/rain/doc/config_ref_client.rst

 **Required:** Yes

 Location of the default file where the commands executed are recorded after we active the ``script`` command in the shell.
-More information about how to use the FutureGrid Shell can be found in
+More information about how to use the FutureGrid Shell can be found in :ref:`FutureGrid Shell Manual <man-shell>`.

-.. warning:: link to the shell user manual

 ************